Dean's Office contact: Divisional Dean

 Making a retention offer

 - The department will follow its adopted procedures to approve the request for a retention offer.
-Then the following materials are sent to the Dean's Office for review:
+Once approved at the department, the following materials are sent to the Divisional Dean for review:

 - A copy of the competitive offer letter, or a letter from the chair outlining the circumstances that might lead to a pre-emptive offer;

-- The chair's statement in favor of retention, giving the department's response and addressing the retention guidelines listed above;
+- The chair/director’s statement in favor of retention, giving the department’s response and addressing the retention guidelines listed above;

 - The faculty member's curriculum vitae and copies of student and peer teaching evaluations for the past three years.

 - A salary counteroffer will not take effect until the faculty member declines the competitive offer in writing, and this decision must be in hand in time for the salary increase to be processed (normally sixty days).
-The salary counteroffer is normally made effective at the beginning of the next academic year.
+The salary counteroffer should be made effective at the beginning of the month and should be within 30 days of the Dean’s office approval.

-- When the negotiations are completed and the faculty member has submitted his/her decision in writing, the department must complete the form Report of competitive offer and submit it, with attachments, to Julianna Jones.
-(If not sent at the time, the form must be received by early September.)
+- When the negotiations are completed and the faculty member has submitted his/her decision in writing, the department must complete the Report of competitive offer form and submit it, with attachments, to Julianna Jones.
+Please submit the form and supporting documents as a single PDF.
+If not sent at the time the offer is accepted, the form must be received by the effective date of the retention.